Style

 01

-He was only twenty-four when he opened The Establishment, London's first modern satirical nightclub.
+He was only twenty-three when he opened The Establishment in Soho in October 1961.

 02

-He co-founded Private Eye in 1962 and secretly helped fund it for years when it was on the brink of closure.
+He bought into and backed Private Eye in 1962 and secretly helped fund it for years when it was on the brink of closure.

 03